 If you feel like your uterus is seeking some sort of revenge for not becoming pregnant during your period each month, you’re not alone!
-Over 80% of people with periods experience uncomfortable symptoms, including painful and sometime debilitating cramps.
+Over 80% of people with periods experience uncomfortable symptoms, including painful and sometimes debilitating cramps.
 And while sometimes we really don’t feel like moving out of bed or off the couch during our period, gentle movement such as yoga can actually be extremely effective for relieving period pain.
 Plus, keeping up a regular yoga practice throughout your cycle will make your mind feel that little bit more zen if your moods are a bit up and down, or if you are dealing with a more serious emotional condition such as Premenstrual Dysphoric Disorder.

 Here are 5 yoga poses for period cramps that you need to try:

 Stretching forward in child’s pose helps to open the hips and stretch out the lower back to relieve aches and cramping.
 If you are doing a more active yoga practice, this is an excellent pose to return to when you need a rest.
 You can make the stretch more active by reaching your hands forward onto the floor and coming up onto your fingertips while pushing your hips towards the mat.

 You know when your period pain is radiating down through your hips and legs?
 This is THE yoga pose for that.
 Forward folds help you to stretch out the hamstrings and relieve any tension your body may be holding in this zone during your period.
 Don’t worry if you can’t reach your toes, simply reach forward as far as you can while keeping your back relatively flat (avoid hunching over).

 Spinal twists are believed to help stimulate and detoxify the abdominal organs (think of it like wringing out a wet towel), and this posture will help to release lower back pain too.
 Hold for a few minutes on each side, while breathing into your belly to ease any tension in the body and mind.